Risk and Reward: Is It Possible to Take a Chance in Life and as Well as Love?

 When it comes to pinpointing the exact nature of a tricky opportunity, now that's truly a challenge.
 Risk can simply be divided into two categories: personal and professional.
 Both have differing impacts that could help (accepting new things and giving into your romantic side) or hinder someone from reaching their full potential (starting a workplace affair or marrying for status).
 Read on to find out whether your next opportunity is on the list to see how you should proceed with some movies listed as examples of how to or not to behave in each one.

-- Accepting New Challenges- What would happen if you accepted every opportunity that came your way, even if it was a questionable one.
-That was the premise of the Jim Carrey film Yes Man, which followed him as he followed some self help guru advice by saying "yes" to everything that came his way.
+Are you someone who takes chance or someone who turns every opportunity down before thinking about the possibilities?
+What would happen if you accepted every opportunity that came your way?
+Even if it was a questionable one, you still had to accept each proposal thrown your way no matter how dangerous or silly it was.
+In the movie Yes Man, Jim Carrey's character was someone who said no to everything.
+He went to a seminar and was given the challenge to say yes to everything he was asked to do.
 He took the plunge with every choice, until he realized that it was also okay to say no every so often.
-The film's ultimate message was to be selective at what you're saying yes to, but not to turn away from something that could be life altering for the better.
+The ultimate take away from the movie was to be selective with your choices, but not to turn away from something that could be life altering for the better.

-- Romancing Someone Daily- This might sound a little cliche and get repetitive doing it on a regular basis.
+This might sound a little cliché and get repetitive doing it on a regular basis.
 The movie 50 First Dates had Adam Sandler doing that to love interest Drew Barrymore who had a medical condition that caused her to forget everything when she went to sleep.
 He pulled out all the stops to win the girl of his dreams each day and realized that it's the person and not the memories that make a relationship truly work.
 Never be complacent in your relationship and keep the romance alive, even if it's only on the weekends.

-- Declaring Your Feelings- A life filled with regret is no life at all.
+A life filled with regret is no life at all.
 There's no day like the present to say or write down everything you would like to say to the world or someone in particular.
 Choice your words and timing wisely, because you could be too late.
 A prime example of being too late is the film My Best Friend's Wedding.
-Julianne (Julia Roberts) had the opportunity to be with her best friend Michael (Dermot Mulroney) but she was too foolish to see it at the time.
-She realized her true feelings just days before his wedding to someone else and proceeds to prevent it from happening.
+The lead character realized that she was in love with her best friend, but he was getting married to someone else.
+She realized her true feelings just days before his wedding and proceeded to prevent it from happening.
 What she didn't realize was that she had her chance and lost it when he gave his heart to his future wife.
 Don't wait to tell someone you love them because it could be your last.
 Make sure to tell them everyday if you have to.

-- Starting a Workplace Affair- It's a logical step when people work closely long enough in an office environment.
+It's a logical step when people work closely long enough in an office environment.
 Emotions run high and something is always bound to happen if you play your cards right, especially if alcohol is involved.
 In the new David Cronenberg film A Dangerous Method, Carl Jung (Michael Fassbender) is working with the famed Dr. Freud (Viggo Mortensen) on discovering psychoanalysis.
 What he didn't expect was to give into his baser impulses and launch into a sexual relationship with a disturbed patient (Keira Knightley).
-She seemed the key to his salvation and his undoing when Freud becomes aware.
-Jung tries to pull away from the woman but he's also afraid of what this would do to her mental state if he broke her heart.
+She seemed to be the key to his salvation and his undoing when Freud becomes aware.
+Jung tried to pull away from the woman but he was also afraid of what this would do to her mental state if he broke her heart.
 When it comes to maintaining workplace relationships, it's sometimes best to work separately from your partner and also have a safety net just in case if the relationship ends badly.

 In the end, the best way to describe a risk is that life wouldn't be complete if you never took a chance.
 Playing it safe may mean maintaining the status quo, but it doesn't mean that you get your dream job or your ideal soulmate.
 Sometimes it's better to take a chance and get egg on your face than not doing anything at all.
 It's like an actress basically playing the same part for 20 years straight and not getting any better.
 Audiences are bored and so is Hollywood, especially if they've long outgrown the ingenue role ten years prior.
 Never give up on taking a chance, as long as it doesn't put you in the hospital or end in a lawsuit.